Magic mushroom compound tested for cocaine addiction safety

 Summary

-This study looks at whether a single 25 mg dose of psilocybin (the active ingredient in magic mushrooms) can be given safely to people with cocaine use disorder who want to quit.
-Ten adults from Los Angeles will take the drug in a comfortable room with two clinicians present, and their heart rate, blood pressure, and mood will be checked every hour for six hours.
-Researchers will also follow up remotely for 90 days to see how they are doing.
+This study looks at whether a single 25 mg dose of psilocybin (the active ingredient in magic mushrooms) can be safely given to people with cocaine use disorder who want to quit.
+Ten adults from Los Angeles will take the drug in a comfortable room with two clinicians present, and their heart rate, blood pressure, and mood will be checked for six hours.
+Researchers will also follow up remotely for 90 days to monitor any lasting effects.
+The goal is to see if psilocybin is safe enough to study further as a treatment for cocaine addiction.

 Disclaimer Read more